phaustin/a301_students_eoas/notebooks/week8/zoom_landsat.md

 +++ {"tags": [], "user_expressions": []}

-## Read in the geotiff with rioxarray

-We set `masked=True` so that the missing pixels set to _FillValue are replaced by np.nan floating point values
+## Open the band 5 image and read it in to a DataArray

 ```{code-cell} ipython3
 band_name = 'B05'